Streamlining Asset Inspections with GridOS® Visual Intelligence

 3 Minutes

-In past blogs about GridOS Visual Intelligence, we’ve covered how utilities can use it to assess and address damages caused by severe storms.
-Today I wanted to discuss a resiliency challenge that is always a threat, rain or shine.
-That is asset health.
+In past blogs we’ve covered how utilities can use GridOS Visual Intelligence to assess and address damage caused by severe storms.
+Today I wanted to discuss another major resiliency challenge: asset health.

 A more visual approach

-As you may recall from past blogs, Visual Intelligence works by overlaying vegetation scans and other imagery against network maps.
+Visual Intelligence works by overlaying multiple sources of data like scans, photos, and other imagery against network maps.
 It then uses a simple color-coding system to flag any threats to resilience, while also automatically generating and dispatching detailed work orders for resolution to the relevant crews.
-This workflow is perhaps best known for its vegetation management use case, which identifies overgrown or unstable vegetation that poses a risk of damage.
+This workflow is perhaps best known for its vegetation management use case, which identifies encroaching vegetation and/or danger trees posing a risk of an outage.

-Take a look at the below image, which shows a corroded transformer in one of a utility’s key network locations.
+Take a look at the below image, which shows an example of Visual Intelligence’s asset inspection capability.
+Specifically, it depicts two corroded transformers in one of a utility’s key network locations.

-As part of the customer’s new risk-based asset maintenance schedule, Visual Intelligence identified the presence of corrosion on these transformers (note that they are outlined in red) and quickly created a work order to ensure they were promptly replaced.
-Had the utility still been following its traditional cycle-based maintenance plan, it likely wouldn’t have noticed the compromised transformer until it failed completely and caused an outage.
+As part of the utility’s new risk-based asset maintenance schedule, Visual Intelligence identified the presence of corrosion on these transformers (outlined in red) and automatically created a work order to ensure they were promptly replaced.
+Had the utility still been following its traditional cycle-based maintenance plan, it likely wouldn’t have noticed the compromised transformer until its planned inspection cycle several years in the future.
+The corroded transformer could well have failed long before the next scheduled inspection and caused a major power grid disruption.
+This is just one small example of how Visual Inspection prevented a sustained outage and prolonged impact to customers.
+Replicated over thousands of miles of a network, the value of Visual Intelligence amplifies.

 Author Section